-Broadcast equipment: If you are using your own CD player or MP3 player and speakers, indicate the type of equipment you are using.
+Broadcast equipment: If you are using your own CD/MP3 player, indicate the type of equipment you are using.
 Also indicate the results of the equipment test described on page 5.
-If you are using a CD player borrowed through the NB-ERD, please indicate the NB-ERD ID# given on the unit.
+If you are using a CD player borrowed through Birds Canada, please indicate the Birds Canada ID# given on the unit.

-Date: Please note the month first (in numerals) followed by the day, e.g. 04-08
+Date: Please note the month (in numerals) followed by the day, e.g. 04-08.

 Weather: Record the weather conditions at both the start and end of the survey.
 Estimate the air temperature.
-Circle the appropriate code (as listed on the reverse side of the cover sheet of the survey form) to indicate the wind, cloud cover and precipitation.
+Circle the appropriate code (as listed on the reverse side of the survey form) to indicate the wind, cloud cover and precipitation.

-Odometer reading: This information is particularly important if a stop has to be shifted from the standard station spacing of 2 km due to noise interference (from running water, frogs, hydro generator, barking dogs) or unsuitable habitat (open fields, homes).
-If you were provided with stop descriptions, please try to follow them as much as possible.
+Odometer reading: This information is particularly important if a stop has to be shifted from the standard station spacing of 1.6 km due to noise interference (from running water, frogs, hydro generator, barking dogs) or unsuitable habitat (open fields, homes).
+As much as possible, please try to follow stop descriptions and coordinates provided.
 There is likely to be variability within odometers between vehicles, so you may have to rely on a combination of both the odometer reading as well as the stop description to locate each stop.